Zenhomes GmbH attaches great importance to the protection of your data and complies with the legal provisions at all times.

 You can restrict the storage of cookies on your computer and delete them.

-If users do not wish cookies to be stored on their computer, they are asked to deactivate the corresponding option in their browser’s system settings.
-Stored cookies can be deleted in the system settings of your browser.
+If users do not want cookies to be stored on their computer, they are asked to deactivate the corresponding option in the system settings of their browser.
+Stored cookies can be deleted in the system settings of the browser.
 The exclusion of cookies can lead to functional restrictions of this online offer.

 Deletion of data

 We will delete all your data on request.
 Simply write to us at firstname.lastname@example.org or via our chat.

 The data processed by us will be deleted or restricted in their processing in accordance with articles 17 and 18 DSGVO.
 Unless expressly stated in this data protection declaration, the data stored by us will be deleted as soon as they are no longer required for their intended purpose and the deletion does not conflict with any statutory storage obligations.
 If the data are not deleted because they are required for other and legally permissible purposes, their processing will be restricted.
 This means that the data is blocked and not processed for other purposes.
 This applies, for example, to data that must be retained for commercial or tax law reasons.